cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 ### Nothing-at-stake {#nothing-at-stake .unnumbered}

-Nothing-at-stake is a well-known problem in PoS-based blockchain, just like 51% attack in PoW algorithm.
+Nothing-at-stake is a well-known problem in PoS-based blockchains, just like 51% attacks in PoW algorithms.
 PoW-based miners require CapEx (capital expenditures) for buying mining equipment such as ASICs and OpEx (operation expenditures) such as electricity to solve mathematical puzzles securing the network (see [here](#capex)).
 That means, there is always an